2002 Venezuelan coup attempt: Carmona's interim presidency

-Businessman Pedro Carmona Estanga, president of Fedecámaras, was installed as interim President after Chávez's detention.
+Businessman Pedro Carmona, president of Fedecámaras, was installed as interim President after Chávez's detention.
 Carmona, described by The Miami Herald as "president for a day" told the newspaper that his acceptance of that position was, in the Heralds paraphrase, "as a spontaneous act of bravery, not the result of a monthslong conspiracy".
 "I was not involved in any conspiracy", Carmona said.
 "I cannot accept any conjecture or soap operas.
 I categorically deny it."

 The Chicago Tribune said Carmona was "a buttoned-down businessman and economist who has degrees from Caracas' Andres Bello Catholic University and the University of Brussels" and who "has an international reputation, having represented Venezuelan commercial and diplomatic missions abroad".
 Describing Carmona as "a bookish economist" who had worked with the Foreign Ministry and "run a variety of trade associations", The Washington Post said that one reason he was chosen as interim president "was that he was one of the few people who didn't want the job".
 One condition imposed by the coup-makers was that the interim president would not be able to run for president in elections several months later, and those who really wanted the long-term position therefore took themselves out of the running for the interim post.
 Invited to be president by those who had deposed Chávez, Carmona had become nationally prominent as the leading figure in the previous December's general strike.
 The Miami Herald reported that even Chávez had described Carmona as "straightforward and low-key – until schemers manipulated him".